 Start Earning at Early Age

 A person who wants a license to operate as an insurance agent or a composite insurance agent must hold the “minimum qualification of a pass in the 12th standard or equivalent examination conducted by any recognized board,” according to the regulations set out by the IRDAI.
 If the applicant resides in a location with a population of 5000 or more, this is the case.
-If the applicant lives in some other country, he or she would have to pass a recognized board’s “10th standard or equivalent examination.”
-Hence, it can be seen that a person can start his or her insurance career with a modest formal education.
+If the applicant lives in some other country, he or she would have to pass a recognize board’s “10th standard or equivalent examination.”
+Hence, it can see that a person can start his or her insurance career with a modest formal education.
 This opens up jobs in the industry for even college students’ work.

 If you are an independent agent then you have the right to choose that whose product you want to sell.
 This is a perfect way to diversify your investments because insurance policies are not “one size fits all.”
 The multitude of plan options that you can offer them would be appreciated by your clients.
 Help them succeed in the field.

 People need insurance policies particularly health care.
 The long-term prospect of sales of private life and ancillary insurance is still strong even in a divided political environment.
 It doesn’t hurt, in our view, that insurance is a profitable business.
 You will earn commissions on the plans you sell, so how much you want to hustle is completely up to you.
 With consistent renewals, you can also make more money, so it helps to have faithful customers in the long run.
-To get started, you don’t even need a college degree; you just need to put in your effort.
+To get starts, you don’t even need a college degree; you just need to put in your effort.

 Qualities of good Insurance Agent